 Theoretical research on spatial scaling and turnover

-Our current theoretical and model-driven research focuses on the relationship between measures of spatial scaling and spatial turnover.
+Our major ongoing theory-based project focuses on the relationship between measures of spatial scaling and spatial turnover.
 If we know, for example, how species richness increases as the size of a plot increases, how can we use this information to predict how two different communities, separated by some distance, might be similar or different?
 Our major line of work involves using point pattern analysis, coupled with traditional methods from spatial macroecology, to relate these measures of spatial scaling to spatial turnover.
 This research will ultimately lead to the derivation of multivariate species-area relationships, which can predict steady state species richness in networks of habitat patches with different sizes and shapes.